bootique/bootique/UPGRADE.md

 * [bootique-kafka #28](https://github.com/bootique/bootique-kafka/issues/28): Support for the legacy Kafka client v 0.8 is removed.
 A newer client should be used.
 See [https://github.com/bootique/bootique-kafka] for details.

+* [bootique-jetty #95](https://github.com/bootique/bootique-jetty/issues/95): Default value for `maxThreads` property was lowered from 1024 to 200.
+If you relied on this default value you should now set it explicitly in the app config.

 ## 1.1

 * [bootique #266](https://github.com/bootique/bootique/issues/266): To improve Java 11 compatibility, Bootique core